Photography Without a Light Meter

 Existing Methods

-Primed with my existing base of knowledge, I did a bit of research.
+Primed with my existing base of knowledge, I did a bit of research on the internet.
 I searched for answers on how to shoot without a light meter and came up with lots of hits.

 Sunny 16 Rule